To the Airport

 What time do I have to be at my departure gate?

-This varies by airline.
 A boarding time will often be noted on your boarding pass.
-Most airlines require passengers be ready for boarding 30 minutes prior to scheduled departure, so the aircraft can be secured and pushed back from the gate on time.
-Once an aircraft’s cabin door has been secured, FAA regulations prohibit agents from allowing additional passengers to board without reinitiating the security process which would delay departure of the flight.
+Most airlines require passengers be ready for boarding 30 minutes prior to scheduled departure so the aircraft can be secured and pushed back on time from the gate.
+Reservations, even those where a boarding pass has been issued, are subject to cancellation if the passenger is not on board on time, which is usually 10 minutes ahead of departure time.
+This allows the airline to accommodate standby passengers and begin procedures for departure.
+Once an aircraft’s cabin door has been secured, agents cannot allow additional passengers to board without restarting the security process which would delay departure of the flight.

 When is the airport busiest?

-Typically Tucson International Airport’s busiest times for departing flights are in the early morning airs and again at mid-day.
-Because Tucson and Arizona do not observe Daylight Saving Time the busy hours shift.
-When DST is in effect, the busy hours are usually before 8 a.m. and from about 11 a.m. to 1 p.m.
-When Standard time is in effect the busiest hours are usually about an hour later.
-Typically Sundays, Mondays and Fridays are the busiest days of the week except when there are holidays.
+At Tucson International Airport the busiest times for departing flights are in the early morning hours before 9 a.m. and at mid-day.
+Because Tucson and Arizona do not observe Daylight Saving Time the mid-day busy hours shift.
+From early March to early November when DST is in effect in the U.S., the mid-day busy hours are 10:30 a.m.-2 p.m.
+From November to early March during Standard time it is an hour later from 11:30 a.m.- 3 p.m.
+Days of the week that tend to be busier are Sundays, Mondays, Thursdays and Fridays, except around holidays.

 May I check my bag at the curb?